Anonymity: Anonymity on the Internet

 The prevalence of cyberbullying is often attributed to relative Internet anonymity, due to the fact that potential offenders are able to mask their identities and prevent themselves from being caught.
-A principal in a high school stated that comments made on these anonymous site are "especially vicious and hurtful since there is no way to trace their source and it can be disseminated widely.
+A principal in a high school stated that comments made on these anonymous sites are "especially vicious and hurtful since there is no way to trace their source and it can be disseminated widely.
 "Cyberbullying, as opposed to general bullying, is still a widely-debated area of Internet freedom in several states.

 Though Internet anonymity can provide a harmful environment through which people can hurt others, anonymity can allow for a much safer and relaxed internet experience.
 In a study conducted at Carnegie Mellon University, 15 out of 44 participants stated that they choose to be anonymous online because of a prior negative experience during which they did not maintain an anonymous presence.
 Such experiences include stalking, releasing private information by an opposing school political group, or tricking an individual into traveling to another country for a job that did not exist.
 Participants in this study stated that they were able to avoid their previous problems by using false identification online.

 David Chaum is called the Godfathers of anonymity and he has a claim to be one of the great visionaries of contemporary science.
 In the early 1980s, while a computer scientist at Berkeley, Chaum predicted the world in which computer networks would make mass surveillance a possibility.
 As Dr. Joss Wright explains: "David Chaum was very ahead of his time.
 He predicted in the early 1980s concerns that would arise on the internet 15 or 20 years later."
-There are some people though that consider anonymity in internet being a danger for our society as a whole.
+There are some people though that consider anonymity in the Internet as a danger for our society as a whole.
 David Davenport, an assistant professor in the Computer Engineering Department of Bilkent University in Ankara, Turkey, considers that by allowing anonymous Net communication, the fabric of our society is at risk.
 "Accountability requires those responsible for any misconduct be identified and brought to justice.
 However, if people remain anonymous, by definition, they cannot be identified, making it impossible to hold them accountable." he says.